talithavanlith/SalonOn/README.md

 **Authors:**

-Ethan Bateman - ethanB@unc.edu - Backend Developer and Database Admin.
+Ethan Bateman - ethanB@unc.edu - Backend Developer and Database Admin
 Key responsibilities have included designing the schema for the SQL database, implementing the database communication with the Node.js server, and structuring the android classes for storing data locally.

-David Moore - d42n81@live.unc.edu - Frontend Developer and Communications Head Responsible for integrating Android UI components, specifying the API interface requirements from the backend, and  coordinating schedules between the team, client, and team mentor.
+David Moore - d42n81@live.unc.edu - Frontend Developer and Communications Head
+Responsible for integrating Android UI components, specifying the API interface requirements from the backend, and  coordinating schedules between the team, client, and team mentor.

-Talitha Van Lith - talitha@live.unc.edu - Frontend Developer, Webmaster and Lead Designer Tasked with producing a clickable prototype, designing Android UI elements, integrating google maps functionality, and managing the project website.
+Talitha Van Lith - talitha@live.unc.edu - Frontend Developer, Webmaster and Lead Designer
+Tasked with producing a clickable prototype, designing Android UI elements, integrating google maps functionality, and managing the project website.

+Thomas Goss - tpgoss@live.unc.edu - Backend Developer and Network Admin
+Responsible for implementing the network communications between node.js webserver and the android API, as well as managing the deployment of the backend onto heroku and its associated automated test suites.

 **License:**
 TBD